aws-neuron/aws-neuron-sdk/release-notes/mxnet-neuron/mxnet-neuron.rst

 Summary
 -------

-Initial release of Apache MXNet (Incubating) 1.8 for Neuron
+Initial release of Apache MXNet 1.8 for Neuron

 Major New Features
 ------------------